WTy-2/spec/spec.md

 For those who have previously encountered parser combinators, you might note similarities between many of the uses of these BNF macros used in this document and common combinators.

-**Side Note:** After a quick bit of googling search, I was unable to find much discussion about a similar extension BNF containing macros, which I find slightly odd, given these macros do not increase the power of BNF in any way but do serve to make it much more expressive (at the cost of needing to sometimes jump to where a BNF macro is defined to fully understand some definition).
+**Side Note:** After a quick bit of searching, I was unable to find much discussion about a similar extension BNF containing macros, which I find slightly odd, given these macros do not increase the power of BNF in any way but  do make it much more expressive (at the cost of sometimes obscuring the mechanics of a definition).

-On consideration, I wonder if it might make more sense to just break all pretenses and write actual Haskell Megaparsec code when describing syntax, as much I make fun of Jamie about it, he does have a bit of a point - when written well, Haskell with parser combinators really is not that dissimilar to BNF.
+On consideration, I wonder if it might make more sense to just drop all pretenses and write actual Haskell Megaparsec code when describing syntax.
+As much I make fun of Jamie about it, he does have a bit of a point: when written well, Haskell/Scala code using parser combinators really is not that dissimilar to BNF.

 ### BNF Utilities